programmfabrik/fylr-gitbook/tutorials/ldap.md

 LDAP is an authentication service that you might already have, to hold your users' accounts centrally.
 It is part of **Microsoft Active Directory** (predecessor to Azure Active Directory) and available as a separate service (OpenLDAP).

+You need a fylr licence including Authentification to use LDAP.
 To enable fylr users to **log in** with LDAP accounts, scroll the **User Management** page to LDAP, _above_ SAML:

 <figure><img src="../_assets/images/fylr-ldap-find-menu (1).png" alt=""><figcaption><p>where to find LDAP in the menues</p></figcaption></figure>